SecZetta/integrations/seczetta/demo-baseline.md

 User Role | Description | Lifcycle / Portal?
 | - | - | - |
-Admin | Allows administrative access to the tool | Lifecycle Sponsor | Controls a contributor dropdown box, so people can choose people in this userrole as a Sponsor for a particular profile | Lifecycle
+Admin | Allows administrative access to the tool.
+In the demo baseline, these administrators will recieve any approvals that are necessary | Lifecycle
+Sponsor | Controls a contributor dropdown box, so people can choose people in this userrole as a Sponsor for a particular profile | Lifecycle
 Vendor Admin | Gives users the ability to manage a vendor | Lifecycle Acme Consulting Admins | Vendor Admins specifically for the Acme Consluting Vendor and people profiles | Portal